What data is collected

 Permission to collect patient data

 The NDRS has legal permission to collect patient-level data and to use it to protect the health of the population.
-This permission is given under Section 251 of the NHS Act 2006.
+This permission is given under legal instructions known as Directions, from the Secretary of State for Health and Social Care, under section 254 of the Health and Social Care Act 2012 (2012 Act).
 Everyone working with patient data is trained in information governance and follows strict rules to make sure patient information stays safe .

 Every year, this support is reviewed by the Confidentiality Advisory Group of the Health Research Authority (HRA).
 Details of our current approval can be found here on the HRA website.